-On August 11, 1884, a great historical celebration took place at Niagara, in honor and commemoration of the arrival of the United Empire Loyalists at this place and the first settlement of the Province in 1784.
+On August 11, 1884, a great historical celebration took place at Niagara, in honor and commemoration of the arrival of the United Empire Loyalists at this place, and the first settlement of the Province in 1784.
 An immense platform was erected on the edge of the Oak Grove, surmounted with masts and staffs bearing British flags.
 The platform was gaily decorated with evergreens, and presented a brilliant spectacle.
-Upon it were some hundreds of the descendants of the Lovalists, ladies and gentlemen, all wearing the red silk badges of the day.
-A deputation of thirty chiefs of the Six Nations, from Grand River, with their flags and band of music, with the old Chief Johnson, and John Buck, hereditary fire keeper of the Long House, and other prominent Indians.
+Upon it were some hundreds of the descendants of the Loyalists, ladies and gentlemen, all wearing the red silk badges of the day.
+A deputation of thirty chiefs of the Six Nations came from Grand River, with their flags and band of music, accompanied by the old Chief Johnson, John Buck, hereditary fire keeper of the Long House, and other prominent Indians.
 Chief Hill, a great-grandson of Joseph Brant, and other Mohawks from the Bay of Quinte, were also present.
 Eloquent speeches were addressed to the people in front and on the platform by the chairman, Robt.
-N. Ball of Niagara, Lt.-Governor Robinson, Colonel G. T. Denison, William Kirby, Bishop Fuller, Senator Hon.
-J. B. Plumb, Chief Hill and Chief Smith of the Six Nations, Wm.
-Hamilton Merritt, I. P. Willson, C. Kilborn, and others.
-The meeting was enthusiastic.
-The day was warm but pleasant, as befitted the occasion.
-A full account of this and other U. E. Loyalist celebrations was published in a volume issued by the Rose Publishing Co., Toronto, in 1885.
+N. Ball of Niagara, Lieut.-Governor Robinson, Colonel G. T. Denison, William